 Linda was one of the first to articulate the notion and use of organizational energy as a tool for transformation.
 She has keynoted at a variety of universities and conferences, including the International Organization Development Network Conference and Linkage’s Change Conference.

 She is known as an inspiring model of her message.
 When she is not working, Linda enjoys creating art, hiking, cooking and gardening.
 She lives with her husband, Dean, and yellow lab, Nugget, in Southwest Colorado.

-What Works and What Fails in Organizational Change and Transformationby Dr. Linda Ackerman Anderson in Leadership, Transformational Change, Organizational Change, Change Leadership, Change Strategies, Enterprise Change Best Practices, Transformation, Transformational Leadership
+What Works and What Fails in Transformation and Organizational Changeby Dr. Linda Ackerman Anderson in Leadership, Transformational Change, Organizational Change, Change Leadership, Change Strategies, Enterprise Change Best Practices, Transformation, Transformational Leadership

-You want it simple and fast?
+You want transformation to be simple and fast?
 Or real and sustainable?
 For over forty years, we’ve guided executive leaders and experienced change consultants to succeed at organizational change and business transformation.
-We’ve seen what works and what […]
+We’ve seen what […]

 A CEO’s Understanding of Cultural and Human Dynamics during Transformation Is Critical for Successby Dr. Linda Ackerman Anderson in Leadership, Culture, Human Dynamics of Change, CEO Insights, Conscious Leadership

 Sponsoring transformational change requires you, as CEO, to understand what makes people tick, both what ignites their passion and commitment and what causes them to resist change.
 It is also imperative to be strategic about the changes required in […]

 How to Accurately Determine the Scope of Your Transformational Changeby Dr. Linda Ackerman Anderson in Transformational Change, Scope Management